 Having a Business Transition Plan

 The process to sell a business is not a quick and easy matter.
-At the moment it is taking about 8 months to sell a business, if it sells.
+At the moment it is taking about 8 months to sell a business if it sells.
 This means the business sits on the market for about 6 months before finally getting an offer from a buyer.
-Once the negotiations finish, due diligence commences and closes and escrow opens and closes we arrive at the 8 month period.
+Once the negotiations finish, due diligence commences and closes and escrow opens and closes we arrive at the 8 months.
 And this applies if the business sells.
 Depending on which statistics you read, approximately 75% of businesses never sell.

 A transition plan can overlap with an Exit Plan.
 An exit plan is essentially a process to exit business ownership.
-A transition plan is a strategy to manage the protection and eventual transfer of assets or stock in a proactive, tax efficient manner.
+A transition plan is a strategy to manage the protection and eventual transfer of assets or stock in a proactive, tax-efficient manner.
 Essentially an entrepreneur can have 5 types of assets.
 These are Personal Property, Real Estate, Business Interests, Insurance Plans, and Employee Benefits.

-Personal property includes savings, stocks, bonds and personal effects.
+Personal property includes savings, stocks, bonds, and personal effects.
 Real estate includes both residential and commercial property.
-Business interests include the business legal entity such as a corporation, partnership or LLC.
+Business interests include the business legal entity such as a corporation, partnership, or LLC.
 Insurance plans include life, health, and annuities.
-Employee benefits include pension, 401(k), IRA and stock options.
+Employee benefits include pension, 401(k), IRA, and stock options.

 Creating a Transition Plan touches all aspects of an entrepreneur from the obvious personal financial need and therefore personal security to matters such as tax and perhaps not always recognized, the emotional needs of the entrepreneur.
 At all times the emotional needs of the entrepreneur are always exposed.
 Things like divorce, health issues, family issues, personal safety, and disability are always looming.
-The pressure of the business from customers, suppliers, landlords, employees, government agencies, lenders and a myriad of others constantly keeps an entrepreneur thinking, planning and reacting.
+The pressure of the business from customers, suppliers, landlords, employees, government agencies, lenders, and a myriad of others constantly keeps an entrepreneur thinking, planning, and reacting.

 A quality Transition Plan is all about success.
-Its ultimate goal is to ensure that the business and the owner moves from one state to the next.
+Its ultimate goal is to ensure that the business and the owner move from one state to the next.
 The best analogy I like is that it’s like juggling two snowflakes.
-Every snowflake is unique because of temperature, the absence or inclusion of a piece of dirt, the number of water molecules, spins of electrons, hydrogen and oxygen etc. So too is a business and its owner.
+Every snowflake is unique because of temperature, the absence or inclusion of a piece of dirt, the number of water molecules, spins of electrons, hydrogen, oxygen, etc. So too is a business and its owner.
 To preserve and maintain the business and protect its uniqueness it must be treated carefully and properly.
 The same applies to the owner.
 The owner can live without the business and the business can live without the owner as long as proper care and attention are given to each so when the next owner comes along with their uniqueness, like another snowflake, it has to make sure it can mesh with the business and both be successful.